-Her work grows from a partnership between nature and technology expressed through audiovisual installations and performances that combine sound, sculpture, image and light.
-Drawing on inspiration from behaviours and phenomena found in the natural world, she creates work that is generative; that evolves; that can be different each time it is experienced.
+Kathy Hinde’s work grows from a partnership between nature and technology expressed through audio-visual installations and performances that combine sound, sculpture, image and light.
+She creates work that is generative; that evolves; that can be different each time it is experienced.
 Kathy aims to create work that gives rise to a poetic and reflective experience that enriches an appreciation of the everyday, inviting a heightened awareness of the world around us.

-Hinde frequently works in collaboration with other practitioners and scientists and often actively involves the audience in the creative process.
-She has created light and sound installations in public spaces, including town high streets and woodlands.
+Kathy frequently works in collaboration with other practitioners and scientists and often actively involves the audience in the creative process.
+She has created light and sound installations in public spaces, including urban streets, woodlands and forests.

-Hinde has shown work across Europe, Scandinavia, China, Pakistan, USA, Colombia, Brazil, Mexico, Canada and New Zealand.
-She became a Cryptic Artist in 2015.
-Hinde has received a number of awards including an Honorary Mention at Prix Ars Electronica 2015; runner up for the PIARS Sonic Arts Award in 2014; long listed for the Aesthetica Art Prize in 2014 and 2018; a British Composer Award in Sonic Art and an ORAM award in 2017; a Scottish Award for New Music for her collaboration with Maja Ratkje in 2018.
-She became a Cryptic Artist in 2015, was a selected artist for the European SHAPE Platform for innovative music and audiovisual art in 2018 and is a member of Bristol Experimental Expanded Film collective.
+She has shown work extensively across Europe, China, Sri Lanka, Pakistan, USA, Canada, Colombia, Mexico, Brazil, Australia and New Zealand.
+Awards include an Honorary Mention at Prix Ars Electronica 2015; runner up for the PIARS Sonic Arts Award in 2014; long listed for the Aesthetica Art Prize in 2014 and 2018; a British Composer Award in Sonic Art in 2017; an ORAM award in 2017; and a Scottish Award for New Music for Collaboration with Maja Ratkje in 2018.
+She became a Cryptic Artist in 2015, was a selected artist for European SHAPE Platform for innovative music and audiovisual art in 2018 and is a member of Bristol Experimental Expanded Film collective.

 Cryptic Commissions include: